-Our lab is a dynamic & collegial group working as a team to better understand the world around us.
+Our lab is a dynamic & collegial group working to better understand our world.
 If you are interested in becoming part of the lab, see the information on the "Join Us" page.

 Emilio M. Bruna